I want to be a product manager

 Service Designer House of Řezáč 2018-2019

-My task as a designer in the leading Czech web agency was to find opportunities for a client's business, co-ideate solutions, test them and deliver a prototype or documentation.
+My task as a designer in the leading Czech web agency was to find opportunities for a client's business, co-ideate solutions, test them and deliver a prototype.
 I led client workshops filling modified Lean Canvas, executed user research and created new strategy for marketing web or web service.
-There are most often documented wireframes as the output.
-My responsibility was also to check and test the deployed web and set up analytic software.
+There were most often documented wireframes as the output.
+My responsibility was also to check and test the deployed web and set up web analytics.

 Web analyst House of Řezáč 2017-2019

-The role of web analyst in House of Řezáč had responsibilities like analysis of user behavior, improvement suggestions and execution of A/B tests or other type of experiments.
+The role of web analyst in House of Řezáč was about analysing user behavior, suggesting product improvemenets and executing A/B tests or other type of experiments.
 The main output of web analysis is knowledge about customer behavior and suggestions of next steps.
-For example shutting down an ineffective campaign, reworking site navigation based on search analysis or fake-door-testing whether customer would use a proposed feature or not.
+For example stopping an ineffective campaign, reworking site navigation based on search analysis or fake-door-testing whether customer would use a proposed feature or not.

 IT consultant & server admin Nugis Finem 2015-2018

 My responsibility was to make sure that all web projects and activities of NGO Nugis Finem, which I have co-founded, are running smoothly.
-This ment creating and maintaining Linux servers, and basic DNS and MS Azure setup.
-This role brought me back to university times – thinkering with the Terminal.
-But the biggest challenge was to keep the ambitious president's feet on the ground.
+This meant creating and maintaining Linux servers, and basic DNS and MS Azure setup.
+This role brought me back to my student times – thinkering with the Terminal.
+The biggest challenge was to keep the ambitious president's feet on the ground, though.

 Web developer Ondřej Henek Webdesign 2012-2018

 I was self-employed since 2012, when I started creating first HTML websites.
-After several solo-projects which are fortunately no longer running, I started developing web applications for our NGO – Nugis Finem.
-As a full-stack developer, I have used mainly CakePHP and Bootstrap to create a custom MOOC platform Nostis and E-Bulletin Board for Olomouc University.
-There I realized I want to focus more on design than development.
+After several solo projects which are no longer running, I started developing web applications for our NGO – Nugis Finem.
+As a full-stack developer, I have used mainly CakePHP and Bootstrap to create custom web systems.
+For example the MOOC platform Nostis, which is now reprogrammed but the service design is the same.
+And E-Bulletin Board for Olomouc University, which is now phased-out.
+While working on these project I realized I want to focus more on design than development.

 Behavioral psychology and economics